 As felines receive their first vaccinations as kittens, there is rarely time to check for allergies.
 This means that most of these reactions are discovered on a trial-and-error basis.

-If you adopt an adult cat, check their medical records.
-This will denote any allergies they may be struggling with.
-It will also have been noted if they have reacted poorly to vaccines in any way.
+If you adopt an adult cat, check her medical records.
+This will specify any allergies she may have.
+It will also have been noted if she has reacted poorly to vaccines in the past.

 If you cannot gain access to this information, have your cat assessed before vaccinating.
 This will be more expensive, but better than dealing with an allergic reaction after the event.